cbrwx/Quantum-Repeater-Optimization-with-Reinforcement-Learning/quantumchdrive.md

 Abstract

 The Quantum Coherence Drive (QCD) hypothesizes a spacecraft propulsion mechanism harnessing quantum coherence.
 By extrapolating quantum mechanics from the atomic to the macroscopic scale, QCD may offer advancements in propulsion, communication, and energy efficiency.
-This paper delves into the intricate mathematical foundations underscoring this theoretical proposal.
+This little text file delves into the intricate mathematical foundations underscoring this theoretical proposal.

 1. Introduction